 Does Blue Cross Blue Shield Pay for Private or Luxury Treatment?

-As with most addiction treatment issues, this comes down to what your policy says.
-It is important to remember that not all polices are the same, so if you know of someone who was not covered for private or luxury treatment, it doesn’t mean you won’t be covered.
-Since these plans offer more amenities, you may have to make up more of the difference of what Blue Cross Blue Shield isn’t paying for.
+As with most addiction treatment issues, this comes down to what your policy specifies.
+It is important to remember that not all insurance plans are the same, so if you know of someone who was not covered for private or luxury treatment, that doesn’t mean you won’t be covered.
+Since these specialized facilities offer more amenities, you may have to pay more out of pocket even if the provider is in the Blue Cross Blue Shield network.

 What Does Executive Treatment Offer Over Other Rehabs?